-Supply Air: 15.0-30.2°C (59.0-86.4°F)
+Supply Air Setpoint: The Supply Air Setpoint is the required temperature of the air expelled into the surrounding environment.
+(15.0-30.2°C (59.0- 86.4°F))

-NOTE: The Supply Air setting is defined by Schneider Electric authorized personnel only when the cooling group is commissioned.
+NOTE: The Supply Air Setpoint is defined by Schneider Electric qualified personnel when the cooling group is commissioned.